roobscoob/among-us-protocol/02_root_message_types/12_waitforhost.md

 ### Client-to-Host

-This message is sent from the client to the host of a game when the client clicks the "Play Again" button to rejoin the game that has just finished.
+This message is sent from the client to the host of a game when the client clicks the "*Play Again*" button to rejoin the game that has just finished.

 | Type | Name | Description |
 | --- | --- | --- |